bitrise-io/devcenter/_articles/en/getting-started/account-security.md

 - getting-started
 - security
-description: Bitrise supports two-factor authentication for every user, and SAML SSO for organizations.
+description: Bitrise supports two-factor authentication for every user, and SAML SSO for Workspaces.
 Use Personal Access Tokens to authenticate your account to the Bitrise API.
 summary: ''
 menu: